Asad-45/Deep-Learning/Digit Recognizer/README.md

 ## HOW TO RUN THE  CODE
-_This project is runs in Jupyter Envirnonment._
+_This project runs in Jupyter Environment._

 1. Ensure that all the necessary packages for this projects have been installed.
 2. Download the .ipynb file and store in the Jupyter working directory.